Best Garden Netting

 Like any good mesh, the polypropylene material has been treated with a UV protectant.
 This means that if you happen to have a rainy summer, or dry, hot summer, you won’t have to worry about your mesh becoming weak and brittle or full of mildew.
 Due to the fact, you can roll it up at the end of the season and store it in your shed until planting season.

 If you are in the market for something that is really able to cover a lot of ground while taking it easy on your wallet- this garden net is a great option.
-Plus, it is durable enough to be able to be used for multiple seasons, and it easy to roll up and place in your storage shed for the winter.
+Plus, it is durable enough to be able to be used for multiple seasons and maybe good for some wild edibles such as cabbage palm, and it easy to roll up and place in your storage shed for the winter.

 Keeps out bugs